trec-dd/trec-dd-jig/README.md

     ```

     + where:
+        - topic id: the id of the topic you are working on
-        - docid: the id of a returned document
+        - docid: the id of a document
-        - subtopic_id: the id of a relevant subtopic that your returned document covers
+        - ranking score: the ranking score of a document provided by your system
+        - on topic: 0 means the document is off topic, 1 means on topic
-        - passage_text: the content of a relevant passage that your returned document covers
+        - subtopic_id: the id of a relevant subtopic that your document covers
         - rating: the relevance grade provided by NIST assessors. -1/0/1: marginally relevant (Note that: ratings -1 or 0 or 1 all mean marginally relevant), 2: relevant, 3: highly relevant, 4: key results.
 The relevance grades refer to the relevance level of your document to the whole topic.
-        - ranking score: the ranking score of each document given from your system

 - Note that subtopic_ids are global ids, i.e., a certain topic might contains subtopic with id 12, 45, 101, 103...